bobtfish/AWSnycast/README.md

 Supply a list to the 'filters' config key, with values being hashes of other finders

+### main

+Matches the main route table only.
+Takes no config parmeters

+### subnet

+Matches the route table associated with the subnet given in the 'subnet_id' config key

+### has_route_to

+Matches any route tables which have a route to a specific (and exact) cidr (given by the 'cidr' config key).

 ### Managing them

 Routes to be managed are a list of hashes, with the following keys: